T

 park

-A large public park featuring a monumental triumphal arch, museums, and green spaces.
-It's a great place for a leisurely walk or a picnic.
+A large public park featuring a monumental triumphal arch, museums (Royal Military Museum, Autoworld), and green spaces.
+It's a popular spot for recreation and relaxation.

 3. Afternoon